powersync-ja/powersync-swift/Sources/PowerSync/attachments/README.md

 )
 ```

-The `createAttachmentTable` function defines the `local-only` attachment state storage table.
+The `createAttachmentTable` function defines a `local-only` attachment state storage table.
 See the [Implementation Details](#implementation-details) section for more details.

 #### Steps to Implement